-1421.
+- 1421.
 Applicability.
-Unless proposed for single-family or two-family use, all development proposals are subject to Development Plan approval by the Planning Board if proposing any of the following:

-- a new building containing 1,000 or more square feet gross floor area; - an addition increasing ground coverage of any building by more than 1,000 square feet or, for buildings having ground coverage exceeding 10,000 square feet, an addition increasing that coverage by more than 10%; - substantial alteration to a parking facility having ten or more spaces if that change either results in fewer parking spaces than required by Section 3320 or requires four (4) or more additional parking spaces; or - removal of existing vegetative ground cover from more than 20,000 square feet of site area, unless done incidental to earth removal authorized by a special permit under Section 4630.
+Unless proposed for single-family or two-family use, all development proposals are subject to Development Plan approval by the Planning Board if proposing any of the following: - (a) a new building containing 1,000 or more square feet gross floor area; - (b) an addition increasing ground coverage of any building by more than 1,000 square feet or, for buildings having ground coverage exceeding 10,000 square feet, an addition increasing that coverage by more than 10%; - (c) substantial alteration to a parking facility having ten or more spaces; a change to an existing parking area that either results in fewer parking spaces than required by Section 3320; or - (d) removal/disturbance of existing vegetative ground cover from more than 10,000 square feet of site area, unless done incidental to earth removal authorized by a special permit under Section 4630.

-No building permit for such development shall be granted prior to Planning Board approval, except as provided at Section 1423c).
-Note: Should read: Section 1422c).
+No building permit for such development shall be granted prior to Planning Board approval, except as provided at Section 1422d.